RDFFrames: Knowledge Graph Access for Machine Learning Tools: Evaluation

 \subsection{Results on Synthetic Workload}

-In this experiment, we use the synthetic workload of 15 queries to do a more comprehensive evaluation of \rdfframes.
+In this experiment, we use the synthetic workload of 16 queries to do a more comprehensive evaluation of \rdfframes.
 The previous section showed that \texttt{Navigation + pandas}, \texttt{rdflib + pandas}, and \texttt{\sparql + pandas} are not competitive with \rdfframes.
 Thus, we exclude them from this experiment.
 Instead, we focus on the quality of the queries generated by \rdfframes and whether this broad set of queries shows that naive query generation would work well.
 Figure~\ref{fig:synthetic} compares naive query generation and \rdfframes to expert-written \sparql.

-The figure shows the ratio between the running time of naive query generation and expert-written \sparql, and between the running time of \rdfframes and expert-written \sparql.
+The y-axis shows the ratio between the running time of naive query generation and expert-written \sparql, and between the running time of \rdfframes and expert-written \sparql.
 Thus, expert-written \sparql is considered the gold standard and the figure shows how well the two query generation alternatives match this standard.
-The queries are sorted by the first ratio in ascending order.
-For reference, the running time of expert-written \sparql in seconds is shown under each query on the x-axis.
+To improve the comparison, the absolute running time of expert-written \sparql in seconds is shown under each query on the x-axis.
+The queries are sorted in ascending order by the ratio of naive query generation to expert-written \sparql (the blue bars in the figure).
 The dashed horizontal line represents a ratio of 1.

-The ratios for \rdfframes range between 0.9 and 1.5, which shows that \rdfframes is good at generating queries that match the performance of expert-written queries.
+The ratios for \rdfframes range between 0.99 and 1.04, which shows that \rdfframes is good at generating queries that match the performance of expert-written queries.
 On the other hand, the ratios for naive query generation vary widely.
-The first five queries have ratios between 1.2 and 1.3.
+The first six queries have ratios between 1.01 and 1.14.
 For these queries, the Virtuoso optimizer does a good job of generating a close-to-optimal plan for the naive query.
-The next five queries have ratios between 1.5 and 7.
-Here, we are starting to see the weakness of naive query generation and the need for the optimizations performed by \rdfframes during query generation.
-The situation is worse for the last five queries, with naive query generation an order of magnitude or more slower than \rdfframes (three of the queries timed out after 30 minutes).
+The next six queries have ratios between 1.24 and 4.56.
+Here, we are seeing the weakness of naive query generation and the need for the optimizations performed by \rdfframes during query generation.
+The situation is worse for the last four queries: naive query generation is an order of magnitude slower for two queries and the last two queries time out after one hour.
 Thus, the results on this more comprehensive workload validate the quality of the queries generated by \rdfframes and the need for its sophisticated query generation algorithm.